albar965/littlenavmap-manual/src/en/OPTIONS.rst

 -  ``Start Server``: Start or stop the server to test the changes above.
    The server status (running or not running) is reverted to the previous state when pressing ``Cancel`` in the options dialog.

-Label
-``Web Server is running at http://my-computer:8965 (IP address http://192.168.1.1:8965)``:
+-  Label ``Web Server is running at http://my-computer:8965 (IP address http://192.168.1.1:8965)``:
    Shows two links to the web server.
-Clicking on either opens the page in your default browser.
+Clicking on either one opens the page in your default browser.
 You can always try the IP address link if the first link using the computer name does not work.

 See :doc:`WEBSERVER` for detailed information.